arup-basak/CountryData/README.md

 ## Installation

+To get started, follow these steps:

-1. Clone the repository: `git clone https://github.com/arup-basak/CountryData.git`
+1. Clone the repository using `git clone https://github.com/arup-basak/CountryData.git`
+2. Open the `index.html` file in a web browser.

 ## Usage

-1. Open the `index.html` file in a web browser.
-2. The data will be automatically imported and converted into an HTML form.
+* The data will be automatically imported and converted into an HTML form.
-3. Use the search bar to search for a specific country.
+* Use the search bar to search for a specific country.
-4. Click on a country in the list to view its data.
+* Click on a country in the list to view its data.

 ## Contributing

 If you want to contribute to the project, please follow these guidelines:

-1. Fork the repository.
+* Fork the repository.
-2. Create a new branch for your feature (`git checkout -b my-feature`)
+* Create a new branch for your feature (git checkout -b my-feature)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+* Commit your changes (git commit -am 'Add some feature')
-4. Push to the branch (`git push origin my-feature`)
+* Push to the branch (git push origin my-feature)
-5. Open a pull request
+* Open a pull request

+## Hosted Website

+The hosted website of this project is available at [https://arup-basak.github.io/CountryData/](https://arup-basak.github.io/CountryData/)

 ## Contact